Monday, July 25, 2011

-The rule of thumb on who among your followers can see your replies and mentions, in their "home" or "all friends", feed, is this:
+The rule of thumb on who among your followers will receive your replies and mentions, in their home page "tweets" feed, is this:

 1. If the very first character in your tweet is a @, then the tweet can only be seen by (a) the recipient and (b) any of your followers who are also following the recipient.